linkml/linkml/docs/generators/python.rst

        self._normalize_inlined_slot(slot_name="v1", slot_type=IdentifiedThreeElementClass, key_name="name", inlined_as_list=True, keyed=True)

-passes the remainder of the post initilization normalization to a function defined in ``YAMLRoot``.
+passes the remainder of the post initialization normalization to a function defined in ``YAMLRoot``.

 The final case, Case 2.4 (Inlined as dictionary) is essentially the